-- During his Internship, the Intern is encouraged to attend at least one CE meeting at a National or International level and ideally present his scholarly work.
-If he wants to participate to another CE meeting or workshop during the internship, the Intern needs to discuss this possibility with his supervisor first.
+- During the interns Internship, the Intern is encouraged to attend at least one CE meeting at a National or International level and ideally present the interns scholarly work.
+If the intern wants to participate to another CE meeting or workshop during the internship, the Intern needs to discuss this possibility with the interns supervisor first.
 Optional (non-obligatory) credits may be used for these activities.